 Historic attributes and values

-The Studholme Road area has significance in its representation of the evolution of farming in the Waānaka Area.
+The Studholme Road area is an example of the evolution of farming in the Waānaka Area.
 The area was initially part of the nucleus of the expansive Wanaka Station during the 1860s and 1870s, while later 19th century agriculture focused on more-intensive, smaller-scale sheep farming.
 This is a transition that is typical for most rural land in Central Otago and the Queenstown Lakes District.

 Shared and recognised attributes and values

-Valued as largely pleasant working farmland with limited rural living close to Wānaka, with a high level of visual and rural amenity.